Solver is a tool that can solve complex problems using multiple variables. Solver can also handle constraints that need to be met.

 The Add-Ins dialogue box is displayed, showing a list of available Excel add-ins.

-The Solver tool is now available in the Analysis group of the Data tab on the Ribbon
+The Solver tool is now available from the Tools menu

 Let's use Solver to find out the maximum revenue we can make in one evening for a theatre production based on the tickets prices and some constraints

-Download Solver.xlsx to follow the example in this tutorial
+Download Solver.xls to follow the example in this tutorial

 For Solver to present a solution it needs certain items of information from us..